 3D Virtual Reality – in development

-This approach fits in with our philosophy of inclusiveness and saves small municipalities a minimum of $35K in just annual software fees.
-The service allows small municipalities to share AM, GIS & BI expertise through the cloud at a fraction of the cost of hiring staff in-house.
-This saves a small municipality in excess of $90K to hire a qualified asset/gis manager.
+This approach fits in with our philosophy of inclusiveness and saves a small municipality the entirety of software fees and more significantly the cost of hiring a GIS professional to provide the level of service demanded by our communities and senior levels of government.
+The cloud allows small municipalities to share the cost AM, GIS & BI expertise across multiple municipalities reducing it to a fraction of the cost of hiring staff in-house.

-How do we do this when alternatives cost many tens of thousands of dollars?
+How do we do this when any alternatives cost many tens of thousands of dollars more?
 We use open source extensively, leverage the cloud and offer a tightly integrated solution.
 The tight integration keeps things simple and the cloud hosting eliminates worries about software updates & administration.
 Our data frameworks reflect our philosophy to keep things simple and real.
-Your outside crew will appreciate the simplicity of our field app which won’t get in the way of doing their job while providing them easy access to images and procedures to help with their work.
+Your outside crew will appreciate the simplicity of our field app which won’t get in the way of doing their job while providing them easy access to notes, documents and images to help with their work.
 We emphasize decisions base on factual information not on dubious and costly optimizations.

-We operate extremely frugally in line with our philosophy in order to keep costs low, allow access to free software for municipalities and contribute to community groups.
-We do not have marketing budget nor any marketing associates and instead redirect those costs to local community groups as donations.
-We rely on word-of-mouth based on the value and quality of our work.
+We operate extremely frugally in line with our philosophy in order to keep costs low, allow provision of free software for municipalities and contribute to community groups.
+We do not have marketing budget nor any marketing associates and rely on the word-of-mouth based on the quality of work.
 If you’re a municipality interested in further information or would like demo email me.

 I have often observed vendors overwhelm municipal employees with information, data and graphs in order to sell their software.
 Although software has its place in helping you organize your assets, I would strongly advise against immediately purchasing software.
 Focus initially on your governance, draft your policy and strategy.
 Organize your data in the attached excel spreadsheet.
 Once you outgrow excel, use the free service by JI to import your excel data into a robust asset repository.
 The standards based, free service provided by JI is more than adequate for most municipalities wishing to implement a sophisticated and complete asset management system (look at the solutions page for details).